ndegruchy/degruchy-core/templates/banner.md

 **Please Note:** This post is a year or more old.
-Consequently, content [may have changed, gone out of date, broke, or is now just plain wrong][1].
+Consequently, content [may have changed, gone out of date, broke, opinions have changed or is now just plain wrong][1].
 If you have any questions, concerns or issues with this content, please feel free to [send me an email][2], including the link, and what issue you're experiencing.

 Thank you.